StudyFrenchSpanish

 Today, Brazil has become one of India’s most important trading partners in the entire LAC (Latin America and the Caribbean) region.

-Now, India and Brazil share a very close and multifaceted relationship at the bilateral level and plurilateral fora such as BRICS, BASIC, G-20, G-4, IBSA, International Solar Alliance, Biofuture Platform.
-Also, in the broader multilateral bodies such as the UN, WTO, UNESCO, and WIPO.
+Now, India and Brazil share a very close and multifaceted relationship at the bilateral level and in plurilateral fora such as BRICS, BASIC, G-20, G-4, IBSA, International Solar Alliance, and Biofuture Platform, as well as in broader multilateral bodies such as the UN, WTO, UNESCO, and WIPO.

 The regional powerhouses share a relationship that is gradual and progressive.